deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Leemu raised his ears, and on suspicion gave a sniff toward the door.
 Sure enough…

 There he was.
-Standing colossally big and tall as ever, sweat all lathered up in his fur and *properly* brownie big-boy musky, with the most ludicrously delighted expression on his face and his whole behemoth body taut and rippling with strength.
-He pant-grinned down at Leemu, growled playfully and *flexed* every part of himself in and out to display that intensely thick muscularity of his, which absolutely nobody of any species could ever possibly hope to match.
+Standing colossally big and tall as ever, sweat all lathered up in his fur and *properly* brownie big-boy musky.
+He stood there admiring his preposterously massive arms with the most ludicrously delighted expression on his face, his whole behemoth body taut and rippling with strength.
+Once he noticed Leemu, Daar pant-grinned down at him, growled playfully and *flexed* every part of himself in and out to display all that rippling, insanely thick muscularity of his.
+What he had, absolutely *nobody* of any species could ever possibly hope to match.

+And he damn well knew it, too.

 “Leemu!
 “Lil’ buddy!
 Been a minute, how ‘ya doin’?!
 Like my pump!?
 It’s just a lil’ quickie but I look pretty good, huh?”

 He did, at that. *Still!* “Did…did you literally just come over straight from the gym?”

 “Yeah!
 Gorku’s a great coach!!
-Got me feelin’ it good real quick!
+Got me feelin’ it good real quick!, ’specially in my hams an’ glutes!
 He’s good like Adam!!”

 Leemu could only chitter in exasperation.
 So ridiculously, predictably Daar!